-New Delhi responded on Saturday to China's newly revised passports that show parts of Indian territory as part of China by issuing visas to Chinese citizens that show its own maps.
+New Delhi: New Delhi responded on Saturday to China's newly revised passports that show parts of Indian territory as part of China by issuing visas to Chinese citizens that show its own maps.

 External Affairs Minister Salman Khurshid says the map showing India's Arunachal Pradesh state and the Himalayan region of Aksai Chin as part of China is "unacceptable."

 India retaliated by starting to issue visas to Chinese citizens with a map of India which shows the territories in India.

 The new Chinese passports have also upset the Philippines and Vietnam because they show disputed parts of the South China Sea as belonging to China.

 In New Delhi, China is viewed as a longtime ally and weapons supplier to Pakistan, India's bitter rival.
 For Beijing, the presence in India of the Tibetan spiritual leader, the Dalai Lama, and 120,000 exiles from Tibet remains a source of tension.